ssgoku129/clipplex/README.md

 * one that point to your media, in the exact same fashion your plex access these media (as the path are absolutes)
 * one where the new clips will be created.

-media need to be mounted into the container path: /media
+media need to be mounted into the container path: /media when using Linux

+media needs to be mounted exactly how the Windows path is, i.e. L:\TV Shows = /l/tvshows

 clips need to be mounted into the container path: /app/app/static/media (yes, I'll get that better eventually).